-≪Autumn Foliage Spots≫ The East Gardens of the Imperial Palace
+≪Autumn Leaves Viewing Spot≫ The East Gardens of the Imperial Palace

-In addition, in Ninomaru Garden you can enjoy colorful autumn foliage reflected in the pond.
+Also, in the beautifully arranged Ninomaru Garden, you can see the colorful leaves reflected in the pond.

-(1) Every Monday and Friday (open on National Holiday except the Emperor’s Birthday, December 23)
+Every Monday and Friday (Open on National Holiday except the Emperor’s Birthday, February 23)

 *In the event that a National Holiday falls on a Monday, the Garden will be closed on the Tuesday immediately following the National Holiday.